pharaox/carnalitas_x/README.md

 A comprehensive rework of the Carnalitas slavery system aiming at improved balance and better integration with other aspects of the game.

-The latest version is compatible with CK3 1.17.x and Carnalitas 2.11 / 2.10.
-If you are still on CK3 1.16.x, use [version 0.26.0](https://github.com/pharaox/carnalitas_x/releases/download/0.26.0/carnalitas_slavery_reimagined-0.26.0.zip) instead with Carnalitas 2.10.
+The latest version is compatible with CK3 1.18.x and Carnalitas 2.12.
+If you are still on CK3 1.17.x, use [version 0.27.0](https://github.com/pharaox/carnalitas_x/releases/download/0.27.0/carnalitas_slavery_reimagined-0.27.0.zip) instead with Carnalitas 2.11.

+This mod now includes the "Carnalitas - Historical Slavery Doctrines" mod and its game rule, adapted to the latest CK3 version.

 The latest version of the CSR AGOT compatibility mod is compatible with CK3 1.15.x, Carnalitas 2.9, CSR 0.24.x, AGOT 0.3.12+, and LoV 1.02+..
 Use it with [Carnalitas AGOT Compatibility](https://www.loverslab.com/files/file/32307-carnalitas-agot-compatibility/).